minprog/platforms/data-structures/python/slicing/10 list slicing and indexing.md

 Single instances of these $$O(N)$$ operations might not be so bad, but if you end up repeating them many times in a loop, it might start to add up.
-If you find yourself doing many `in` operations in a loop then you should always consider if you shouldn't use a *dictionary* or *set* instead.
+If you find yourself doing many `in` operations in a loop then you should always consider if you should not use a *dictionary* or *set* instead.
 There will be more on combining complexities in the *Applying Complexity* section, which will be up next.